To be honest, I’ve never climbed a mountain. Not yet, at least.

 It is also the inspiration of local lore; it was named after the deity called Kan Laon and is also known as a wellspring of the earth’s energy, like Mt.
 Banahaw.
 To top it off, the vista is made even more picturesque thanks to the lagoons, hot springs, and rolling hills.
 If you’re up for a challenge, take the Wasay trail and hike for two days before getting to the summit.
 As an added treat, pamper yourself by visiting the hot pools of Mambukal after the trek.

 In the local language, guiting-guiting means jagged, and upon traversing this mountain, you’ll understand why it was given such a name.
 From a distance, Mt.
-Guiting-Guiting really looks like the jagged teeth of a monstrous animal—and it turns out that for a lot of climbers, the trail is just as harrowing as it appears even though it could be done in just three days.
+Guiting-Guiting really looks like the jagged teeth of a monstrous animal — and it turns out that for a lot of climbers, the trail is just as harrowing as it appears even though it could be done in just three days.
 The reason?
-There is a lot of steep hiking involved, and we mean feeling like you’ve been climbing up the stairs for a whole day with no breaks.
+There is a lot of steep hiking involved, and I mean feeling like you’ve been climbing up the stairs for a whole day with no breaks.
 The good thing about Mt.
 Guiting-Guiting’s trekking path, though, is most of it has been cleared of thick vegetation so you have one less obstacle to think of.

 Even with this concession, rock formations are everywhere and they come one after the other especially once the assault to the summit begins, so rock climbing skills are a must!
-There’s the narrow knife edge (with ravines taunting climbers on both sides), the peak of deception (which gives people the false impression that they’ve already reached the top), and the Hillary Pass, a 90-degree climb that gets too slippery when the weather is bad.
+There’s the narrow knife-edge (with ravines taunting climbers on both sides), the peak of deception (which gives people the false impression that they’ve already reached the top), and the Hillary Pass, a 90-degree climb that gets too slippery when the weather is bad.

 No doubt Mt.
 Guiting-Guiting is one of those backbreaking climbs, but the view is well worth it.
 The area is home to lush forests with a number of plants that can only be found in the Philippines.

 At 2,954 metres above sea level, Mt.
 Apo is the country’s highest peak.
 This makes it a default entry in any bucket list.
 One of the amazing features of Mt.
-Apo is the presence of various land and water formations, which make for a very diverse terrain—from rockscapes to forests and grasslands.
+Apo is the presence of various land and water formations, which make for a very diverse terrain — from rockscapes to forests and grasslands.

 Another consolation is the hot spring you’ll encounter on the way to the summit, a welcome respite after a long day of trekking.
-Aside from this, you’ll also have the chance to stop by a lake, a waterfall, and the campsite of Bagobo tribe, where you can meet the locals.
+Aside from this, you’ll also have the chance to stop by a lake, a waterfall, and the campsite of the Bagobo tribe, where you can meet the locals.
 If you’re lucky, you can also munch on wild berries found along the path if they’re in season, but be sure to ask your guide if it’s safe first.

 Camiguin boasts of seven volcanoes, which is why some call it a geographical hot plate.
 Others have even tagged it as “The Island Born of Fire.”
 But Mt.
 Hibok-Hibok is perhaps the area’s most controversial peak since its eruptions have gone down in history as the most explosive Camiguin has seen.